 What to do if you experience side effects

-- Note any side effects and consult your doctor if you have any concerns.
-The dose or type of medicine may need to be adjusted.
+- Note the side effects and consult your doctor or pharmacist if you have any concerns.
+They may need to adjust the dose or type of medicine you use.

 How to reduce the risk of side effects